Graduate Student Awards

-Availability: The call for applications will typically be made in early fall each year.
-Review of applications will also occur in early fall, and in any year the award is bestowed it will be presented in time to help the awardee defray part of their job seeking expenses.
+Availability: Applications are due each year on October 15.
+Review of applications will be conducted by the Graduate Studies Committee.
+In any year the award is bestowed it will be presented in time to help the awardee defray part of their job seeking expenses.

 Criteria: The award recognizes outstanding quality and quantity of research effort completed by a doctoral student while enrolled in the graduate program in the Department of Psychology at the University of Oklahoma.

-Please submit a dossier to the Chair of the Department of Psychology.
+Please submit a dossier to Lori Snyder (firstname.lastname@example.org).
 The dossier should include: